 There is now a wide range of flooring available to purchase, such as carpet, laminate flooring, real wood flooring, and tiles.
 Choosing the right type though will all depend on what works for you.

 We should always make sure that the floors are easy to clean and stain-resistant.
 However, in the current day and age, most flooring is easy to clean if you have the right equipment.
+Engineered wood flooring is built to stand the test of families and looks amazing, with a wide range of choices to pick from too, there is something suitable for any room.

 2. Type of flooring and its impact on allergies